opencadc/canfar-portal/docs/quick_start_en.md

 </div>

-Again, be sure to substitue the correct value for `[username]`.
-It is important to set this `HOME` environment variable so that the running job will be able to locate the `.netrc` file with VOSpace credentials.

-Save the submission file as `myjobs.sub`.
+Save the submission file as `quick_start.sub`.

 ### Submit the batch jobs

+You will need two authorizations to run the batch jobs:
+* to launch your VM snapshot on your [project]
+* to write files your [VOSpace]

-Source the OpenStack RC project file, and enter your CADC password.
+Source the OpenStack RC project file, and enter your CANFAR password.
 This sets environment variables used by OpenStack (only required once per login session):

 <div class="shell">